Hydrologic Unit Maps

 Newest List of Hydrologic Units Are The Watershed Boundary Dataset (WBD)

-[The newest and most recent HUC delineation efforts have been completed.
-This dataset named the Watershed Boundary Dataset further divides the huc levels to (5th and 6th levels).see the Watershed Boundary Dataset WBD .
+The newest and most recent HUC delineation efforts have been completed.
+This dataset named the Watershed Boundary Dataset further divides the huc levels to (5th and 6th levels).
+See the Watershed Boundary Dataset WBD .
 The WBD contains the most current 8-digit, 10-digit and 12-digit hucs and are available below.
 A pdf file which lists the 2-digit, 4-digit, 6-digit and 8-digit hucs for the WBD and their naming convention is available at wbd_huc8.pdf.
+(This pdf file is no longer accurate)

-The Watershed Boundary Dataset (WBD) - is a nationally consistent watershed dataset that is subdivided into 6 levels (12-digit hucs) and is available from the USGS and USDA-NRCS-National Cartographic and Geospatial Center's (NCGC).
-The new 8-digit WBD (130 megabytes) and the new 12-digit WBD (980 megabytes) are available as geodatabases for download, along with the metadata.
-The WBD contains the most current, the highest resolution and the most detailed delineation of the watershed boundaries..
+The downloadable Watershed Boundary Dataset (WBD) - is a nationally consistent watershed dataset that is subdivided into 6 levels (12-digit hucs) and is available from the USGS cloud or USDA-NRCS-National Cartographic and Geospatial Center's (NCGC).